 Your stay in France or in the Schengen area is longer than 90 days (more than 3 months)

-For stays exceeding three months, you need to ask for a long-stay visa from the French consulate in your country of residence.
+For stays exceeding three months, you need to ask for a long-stay visa from the French consulate in your country of residence, unless you are a citizen of a European Union member state, of the European Economic Area, of Monaco, Andorra or the Swiss Confederation.

 The long-stay visa refers to the residency permit that you request from the Prefecture.
 Be sure that the long stay visa application made to your Consulate is as clear and complete as possible.